Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

 <h2> Fall Champions of Greece </h2>
       <p> <em>
         Greece have fallen into the hands of the Romans. <br>
         You use to be someone, but it dosen't mater now.
-Your a slave, destined to fight and die for the entertain of the people how conquered you.
+Your a gladiator, destined to fight and die for the entertain of the people how conquered you.
         Will you accept this fate or will you break free from you chains?
       </em> </p>
       <p> <strong> Development: </strong> Preproduction. </p>